8 things you may not know about rabies – but should

 Rabies is a disease based in antiquity.
 Since it has been noted since ancient times and is relatively rare in humans in the US, it is oftentimes a forgotten disease not only by the general public but also as a differential in medical diagnoses.
 However, rabies is not as rare as most people think, and it remains a disease of public health significance.
 According to the Centers for Disease Control and Prevention (CDC), it exists in every continent except Antarctica.
 It’s difficult to assess the annual number of human rabies deaths worldwide due to under-reporting in developing countries (particularly Asian and African countries); however, it is estimated to be in the tens of thousands (possibly as high as 55,000).

-- Rabies biologicals are readily available for exposed individuals, and they are 100 percent effective if administered promptly and properly.
-An average of 40,000 people a year receive this prevention treatment, according to the CDC.
+Rabies biologicals are readily available for exposed individuals, and they are 100 percent effective if administered promptly and properly.
+An average of

-- Animal control and rabies vaccination programs for dogs and cats are prevalent.
-There are also vaccination programs for wildlife, such as the Texas’ Oral Rabies Vaccination Program (ORVP); it was implemented to eliminate the domestic dog/coyote variant of rabies virus, which had reached epizootic levels in South Texas.
+Animal control and rabies vaccination programs for dogs and cats are prevalent.
+There are also vaccination programs for wildlife, such as the Texas’ Oral Rabies Vaccination Program (ORVP)(opens in new tab/window); it was implemented to eliminate the domestic dog/coyote variant of rabies virus, which had reached epizootic levels in South Texas.

 2. Some animals are more likely to transmit rabies than others.